 Kehrwiederturm (Kehrwieder Tower)

-The Kehrwiederturm is the only remaining part of the old fortifications that were constructed in 1300.
-This building can only be viewed from the outside; the inside is now home of a Kunstverein (Artistic Association), but it is impressive nonetheless.
+The Kehrwiederturm is the only remaining part of the old fortifications constructed in 1300.
+You can only view this building from the outside; the inside is now home of a Kunstverein (Artistic Association), but it is impressive nonetheless.
 This also ends the purple route and puts us back on the orange route extension.

 Basilika St. Godehard (St. Godehard Basilica)

 The St. Godehard church (officially, a Basilica minor) is a Romanesque, Roman Catholic church in Hildesheim.
 It sits very close to the river and is the farthest point from the market on the Rosenroute.
-Another unique feature of the Basilica is that it was mostly undamaged during World War Two, meaning that the majority of work it has had done has been light restoration.
+Another unique feature of the Basilica is that received very little damage during World War Two.
+The majority of work it has had done has been light restoration.
 This church has been for almost 900 years in various forms.

 Wernersches Haus (Werner House) and the Monument of the Synagogue

-In the centre of the Jewish quarter, two more impressive sites can be found, the Wernersches Haus and the Monument of the Synagogue.
-The Wernersches Haus is a prime example of the half-timbered construction style along with a façade of wood-carvings and is definitely a sight worth seeing (from the outside only, the inside is a law office).
+In the centre of the Jewish quarter, there are two more impressive site: the Wernersches Haus and the Monument of the Synagogue.
+The Wernersches Haus is a prime example of the half-timbered construction style along with a façade of wood carvings and is definitely a sight worth seeing (from the outside only, the inside is a law office).

 The Monument of the Synagogue, unfortunately, marks a dark period in both world- and Hildesheim history.
-On the Kristallnacht (Night of Broken Glass) during the Nazi’s rise to power, the main Synagogue in Hildesheim was destroyed along with the Jewish school across the street.
+On the Kristallnacht (Night of Broken Glass) during the Nazi’s rise to power, riots destroyed the main Synagogue in Hildesheim with the Jewish school across the street.
 This monument, along with the reconstructed foundations of the Synagogue, are how Hildesheim has chosen to remember the atrocities of that night.

 Hildesheimischer Dom and Domhof (Hildesheim Cathedral and Cathedral Square)

 In addition to its beauty, the cathedral also was a home of learning.
-It’s cloisters housed one of the best schools of the time (it still exists today); the library is the oldest known library in Northern Germany (ca. 815).
+Its cloisters housed one of the best schools of the time; the library is the oldest library in Northern Germany (ca. 815).